metalsoft-io/metalcloud-cli/README.md

 list infrastructure - Lists all infrastructures. (alternatively use "ls infra") -format string
         The output format.
-Supproted values are 'json','csv'.
+Supported values are 'json','csv'.
 The default format is human readable.

 delete infrastructure - Delete an infrastructure. (alternatively use "rm infra") -autoconfirm